ScaDS/repo-tracking/docs/readme.md

 ## Contributing

-Contributions are welcome.
+Contributions from [ScaDS.AI](https://scads.ai) members/associates/affiliates are welcome.
 Consider adding your favorite materials so that we can make sure that they are findable and reusable.
 The easiest way to do this is by uploading your materials to zenodo.org and submitting it to the [ScaDS.AI community](https://zenodo.org/communities/scads-ai/).
-More instructions to contribute you find on the contributing page.
+Alternatively, just [create a Github Issue](https://github.com/ScaDS/repo-tracking/issues/new?title=Add%20resource) providing a link to the resource you would like to add to the list.

 ## License